thebigduck/.ai/README.md

 Auto-generated audit & test outcome artifacts.

 5 · JSON Schemas
-A full JSON Schema for ai-config.json is provided in Appendix A for validation tooling.
+A full JSON Schema for ai-config.json is available in `ai-config.schema.json` (and reproduced in Appendix A).
+Validation tooling should reference this file when checking `.ai/0-ai-config/ai-config.json`.

 6 · Lifecycle Workflows
 For a detailed reference on the commands mentioned below, see Appendix C.